QuillPusher/QP_Drafts/garima/roofit.md

 ##  How to extend the use of Automatic Differentiation in RooFit

-### What is Roofit?
+### What is RooFit?

-Roofit is a statistical data analysis tool, widely used in scientific research, especially in the high-energy physics (HEP) field.
+RooFit is a statistical data analysis tool, widely used in scientific research, especially in the high-energy physics (HEP) field.
 It is an extension of the ROOT framework, a C++ based data analysis framework that provides tools for data storage, analysis, and visualization.
-Roofit
+RooFit
 provides a set of tools/classes to define probability density functions (PDFs), perform maximum likelihood fits, perform statistical tests, etc.

 ### Proof of Concept: Speeding up RooFit using Automatic Differentiation

-One of the applications of Roofit is reducing statistical models (functions) to find a set of parameters that minimize the value of the function.
+One of the applications of RooFit is reducing statistical models (functions) to find a set of parameters that minimize the value of the function.
 This is accomplished using derivatives.
-In ND, derivatives become a bottleneck, while AD is more efficient.
+In Numeric Differentiation (ND), derivatives become a bottleneck, while Automatic Differentiation (AD) is more efficient.

-Following is an example performance comparison of gradient generation in TFormula/TF1 class in Roofit.
+Following is an example performance comparison of gradient generation in TFormula/TF1 class in RooFit.

 ![AD vs ND comparison](ad_performance_graph.png "ND vs. AD Benchmarks")

-Roofit is an extensive toolkit that depends on Numeric Differentiation (ND), which has its limitations.
-The idea is to apply Automatic Differentiation (AD) to a few components of Roofit as a proof of concept and then provide a template for other data scientists to expand AD application in different parts of Roofit.
+RooFit is an extensive toolkit that depends on ND, which has its limitations.
+The idea is to apply AD to a few components of RooFit as a proof of concept and then provide a template for other data scientists to expand AD application in different parts of RooFit.

-This can be accomplished by extending all Roofit classes with a Translate function, which will extract all the mathematical differentiable properties out of these classes that a statistical model is comprised of.
+This can be accomplished by extending all RooFit classes with a Translate function, which will extract all the mathematical differentiable properties out of these classes that a statistical model is comprised of.

 ### Advantages of using AD with RooFit